Key Takeaways

 Why Handling Customer Complaints the Right Way Matters

-Customer complaints are golden opportunities to build loyalty, increase retention, and even drive revenue.
+Customer complaints are opportunities to build loyalty, reduce churn and increase revenue growth.

 Think about it.
 A customer who takes the time to complain is a customer who still cares.
 They could have just walked away silently and never bought from you again, but they didn’t.
 They’re giving you a chance to make things right.